 To receive more information about standards and guidelines for artisan membership, contact Rachel Teachout, Gallery Manager at 802-863-6458 or email directly at froghollowmanager [at] gmail.com

-Note: Frog Hollow is now accepting applications in fine art, glass, jewelry, and furniture.
-Applications will be accepted through February 28, 2019.
+Note: Frog Hollow is now accepting applications in fine art, glass, jewelry, fiber and furniture.
+Applications will be accepted through April 12th, 2019.